Uta Pippig: Sharing the Joy

 Take The Magic Step® is Uta’s way of life and the vehicle she created to listen to people and to mentor them.
 It incorporates who she is, her history, what she has learned, and what she hopes to share.
 As Uta says, “…maybe one day you will come across me with some friends on a forest trail experimenting with running techniques or on a grass track running diagonals barefoot or on a mountain path hiking towards the sky, laughing and chatting away—feeling free.”

-- Winner of the New York City Marathon—1993; the only German ever to win
+- Winner of the New York City Marathon — 1993

 - Runner of the Year by the Association of International Marathon and Road Races (AIMS) 1995 and 1996

 - Ranked #1 in the world 1994 and 1995 in both the marathon and the half marathon

 - Former German record holder in the marathon: 2:21:45 (2 hours, 21 minutes, and 45 seconds).
 Recorded at the 1994 Boston Marathon.
 It was the third-fastest marathon result ever by a woman at that time.

 - German record holder in the half marathon: 67:58 (67 minutes and 58 seconds).
 Recorded at the 1995 Kyoto Half Marathon on March 19, world record at that time until March 9, 1997.

 - Olympic Games: 7th in the 10,000 meters, Barcelona, 1992; pelvic and tibia stress fractures, DNF in the marathon, Atlanta, 1996